Comparing Kaltura Competitors: Video Streaming Platforms Wowza and Dacast

 Wowza Streaming Cloud includes several positive features:

 - White-label service (custom branding)

 - Content security measures

-Streaming Cloud service is offered under three main pricing options.
-First, a “live events” pricing option designed for one-time and recurring live events.
+The Wowza Streaming Cloud service offers four main pricing options.
+First, it offers a “live events” pricing plan designed for one-time and recurring live events.
 This pricing plan comes in four main tiers:

 - Standard plan: $199 per month, 50 processing hours, 3 TB of bandwidth (roughly 6,000 viewer hours)

 - Plus plan: $499 per month, 150 processing hours, 7 TB of bandwidth (roughly 14,000 viewer hours)

 - Premier plan: $999 per month, 350 processing hours, 15 TB of bandwidth (roughly 30,000 viewer hours)